Exploring $k$ out of Top $\rho$ Fraction of Arms in Stochastic Bandits: INTRODUCTION

 \section{INTRODUCTION}

 \textbf{Background.} Multi-armed bandit (MAB) problems \citep{EarlyBandit1985} have been studied for decades, and well abstract the problems of decision making with uncertainty.
-It has been widely applied to many areas, e.g., online advertising \citep{OnlineAdvertising2010}, clinical trials \citep{ClinicalTrials1995}, adaptive routing \citep{AdaptiveRouting2012}, and pairwise ranking \citep{LimitedAdaptivity2017}.
+It has been widely applied to many areas, e.g., online advertising \citep{OnlineAdvertising2010}, clinical trials \citep{ClinicalTrials1995}, networking \citep{AdaptiveRouting2012,NetworkingLiu2017}, and pairwise ranking \citep{LimitedAdaptivity2017}.
 In this paper, we focus on stochastic multi-armed bandit.
-In this setting, each arm of the bandit is assumed to follow a distribution.
+In this setting, each arm of the bandit is assumed to hold a distribution.
 Whenever the decision maker samples this arm, an independent instance of this distribution is returned.
 The decision maker adaptively chooses some arms to sample in order to achieve some specific goals.
-So far, the majority of works in this area has been focused on minimizing the \textsl{regret} (deviation from optimum), (e.g., \citep{UCBRegret2002,AdaptiveRouting2012,TompsonSampling2012,UCBRevisited2010,ChernoffInformation2011}) i.e., how to trade-off between the exploration and exploitation of arms to minimize the regret.
+So far, the majority of works in this area has been focused on minimizing the \textsl{regret} (deviation from optimum), (e.g., \citep{UCBRegret2002,UCBRevisited2010,ChernoffInformation2011,AdaptiveRouting2012,TompsonSampling2012,UCBoost2018}) that addresses the trade-off between the exploration and exploitation of arms to minimize the regret.

-In this paper, instead of regret minimization, we focus on pure exploration problems, which aim either (i) to identify one or multiple arms satisfying specific conditions (e.g., with the highest expected rewards) and try to minimize the number of samples taken (e.g., \citep{FKLowerBound2004,Halving2010,FULowerBound2012,OnTopK2015,LimitedAdaptivity2017,KLLUCB2013,Q-IK2013,Q-IU2017,QuantileExploration2018}), or (ii) to identify one or multiple best possible arms according to a given criteria within a fixed number of samples (e.g., \citep{LimitedRounds2010,SimpleRegret2015,SimpleRegret2011}).
-In some applications such as product testing \citep{ProductTesting2009,LimitedRounds2010,ProductTesting2010}, before the products are launched, rewards are insignificant, and it is more interesting to explore the best products with the least cost, which also suggests the pure exploration setting.
+Instead of regret minimization, this paper focuses on pure exploration problems, which aim either (i) to identify one or multiple arms satisfying specific conditions (e.g., with the highest expected rewards) and try to minimize the number of samples taken (e.g., \citep{FKLowerBound2004,Halving2010,FULowerBound2012,OnTopK2015,LimitedAdaptivity2017,KLLUCB2013,Q-IK2013,Q-IU2017,QuantileExploration2018}), or (ii) to identify one or multiple best possible arms according to a given criteria within a fixed number of samples (e.g., \citep{LimitedRounds2010,SimpleRegret2011,SimpleRegret2015}).
+In some applications such as product testing \citep{ProductTesting2009,LimitedRounds2010,ProductTesting2010}, before the products are launched, rewards are insignificant, and it is more interesting to explore the best products with the least cost, which suggests the pure exploration setting.
 This paper focuses on (i) above.